 Ever since the assassination of President John F. Kennedy in 1963, Captain Atom had felt a sense of personal responsibility whenever he had similarly failed to prevent tragedy.
 He was very likely the most powerful man in the world, yet he felt more helpless now than he had ever been.
 It was his friends who had died this time — fellow astronauts.
-He should have been there to monitor the takeoff, but instead he had been halfway across the world investigating the disappearances of several cities across the globe, a mystery he had been attempting to solve in nearly every spare moment he had since November.
-The Subterranean Warlords, who had plagued the THUNDER Agents so much in the mid-1960s, were thought to be responsible, but Captain Atom wasn’t so sure about that.
-After all, they were reputed to be extinct.
+He should have been there at the Cape to monitor the takeoff, but instead he had been in the Southwest on a routine weapons testing mission for the government.

-So he had already been going almost non-stop for months searching for clues as to the cities’ disappearances when the Challenger disaster occurred.
-That sent him into overdrive as he tried to keep himself too busy to think too much about it.
-As the world’s protector, he had been given a great burden, and he already felt himself buckling under from the pressure.
-Even an atomic man could not keep going as he had for long without something giving way.
-He knew he had been expending far too much energy in his quest, leaving himself little left over to respond to disasters such as the Challenger explosion or anything new that came across his desk, such as this situation in China that Sarge Steel had presented him with.
+The Challenger disaster sent him into overdrive as he tried to keep himself too busy to think too much about the implications.
+As the world’s chief protector, he had been given a great burden, and he found himself buckling under from the pressure.
+Even an atomic man could not keep going for too long without something giving way.
+He knew he had been expending far too much energy in his quest to safeguard the world, leaving himself little left over to respond to disasters such as the Challenger explosion or anything new that came across his desk, such as this situation in China that Sarge Steel had presented him with.
 Still, he welcomed it as a diversion to his mind from the grief over the loss of his fellow astronauts.
 After all, if he was not in charge of this mission, who would be?
 There was no one else around capable of stepping up to the plate.

 Now, at the Sentinel Building in New York City, Captain Atom sat alone at the round table the Sentinels of Justice used as its meeting table.
 He sighed as he scanned through a classified government file of three costumed individuals whom the media regarded as action-heroes; from his point of view their motivations remained murky at best.
 What little he personally knew about them hadn’t reassured him, either.
 Before they were action-heroes, they were criminals who worked for a local mobster with powerful connections.
 Since their debut, the hotheadedness of the team’s leader hadn’t earned them any friends in the action-hero community, either.